bojanpopic/developer.joomlatools.com/framework/plugins.md

 That means our `Acme` component dispatcher, i.e. `com://site/acme.dispatcher.http` would be have  2 * (4 + 7) = 22 events published and thus give our `Acme` plugin 22 more opportunities to handle events.

+## In closing

+Developing components with the Nooku Framework exposes all its MVC actions to the Event API, both before and after they fire.
+This gives automatic and granular opportunities for sites that use the component to alter its functionality at run time with normal Joomla plugins.
+We've taken a look at the major areas to help you understand what is available in Joomlatools component extensions, and what you could have in your own Nooku Framework powered components.